Rostlab/predictprotein-docker/README.md

 ## Running predictprotein...
 (Examples Please!)

-The following are some examples to help you get an idea of how predictprotein work in its Docker-ized form, using the directory tree as described in [Create Docker host data and configuration file directories for predictprotein](#create-docker-host-data-and-configuration-file-directories-for-predictprotein)
+The following are some examples to help you get an idea of how predictprotein work in its Docker-ized form, using the directory tree as described in [Create Docker host data and configuration file directories for predictprotein](#create-docker-host-data-and-configuration-file-directories-for-predictprotein), and having a [configured MySQL server](#additional-result-data-using-an-external-mysql-instance).

 ### To get help about the command
 By default, running the Docker container will produce the help information for the predictprotein command, just like running `predictprotein --help`: